 Therapists can provide an environment where you have the freedom to explore different ways to facilitate the changes you desire in your life.
 According to the California Association of Marriage & Family Therapy (CAMFT), “the practice of marriage, and family therapy and psychotherapy is both an art and a science.
 It is varied and often complex in its approach, technique, modality and method of service delivery.”1

 I don’t ascribe exclusively to one specific therapeutic method because we respond to different approaches depending on our life experiences.
-However, I’ve sought out additional training in topics that have been most effective and relevant for my clients, described below.
+However, I’ve participated in additional training in topics that have been most effective and relevant for my clients, described below.

 It is well known that creating art has therapeutic benefits.
 Whatever the form – drawing, writing, dancing or making music – the process of making art engages the mind, body and spirit, and can be healing… so what is art therapy?

 Art Therapy takes this to another level.
 Anyone can create art as a way of expressing oneself as an alternative to verbal expression, no prior experience is necessary.
 Then, with the guidance of a trained art therapist, a client can explore what has been expressed, and deeper levels of intuition and meaning can be discovered.
 So, in addition to the therapeutic benefits of taking the time to make the art, there is an opportunity to increase insight and understanding.